 The project score is displayed among the default fields in project hints:

-In the Project Score tab of the Edit Project window, you can find the following project score details:
+In the Project Score section of the project details, you can find the following project score details:

-- Rank by Project Score: the project's rank according to the project scores of all projects.
-This can, but doesn't have to be the same as the project's actual rank.
+- Rank by Project Score: the project's rank in relation to all other projects.
+This may, but doesn't have to be, the same as the project's actual rank.

-- Move to Rank ... : click this button to move the project to its rank by project score.
+- Move Project to Rank...: click this button to move the project to its rank based on its project score.
 If the project already has that rank, the button will be disabled.
-This feature is also available via the Sort by Project Score option of the project context menu for project list items.

 - Composition of Project Score